gpaux/Mediana/Reporting.md

 ## About

-The Mediana R package uses the [ReporteRs R package](http://davidgohel.github.io/ReporteRs/) to generate a Word-based report of the Clinical Scenario Evaluation.
+The Mediana R package uses the [ReporteRs R package](http://davidgohel.github.io/ReporteRs/) to generate a Microsoft Word-based report to summarize the results of Clinical Scenario Evaluation-based simulations.

-The user has the possibility to custom his report, by adding a description of the project as well as labels to each scenario, i.e. data scenarios (sample size, outcome distribution parameters, design parameters) and analysis scenarios (multipliticy adjustment).
-The user can also customize how the report will create sections, subsections and how the table are sorted out.
+The user can easily customize a Clinical Scenario Evaluation report by adding a description of the project as well as labels to each scenario, including data scenarios (sample size, outcome distribution parameters, design parameters) and analysis scenarios (multiplicity adjustment).
+The user can also customize the report's structure, e.g., create sections and subsections within the report and specify how the rows will be sorted within each table.

-In order to customize the report, the user have to use a `PresentationModel` object described below.
+In order to customize the report, the user has to use a `PresentationModel` object described below.

-Once a `PresentationModel` object has been defined, the function `GenerateReport` can be used to generate the Clinical Scenario Evaluation Report.
+Once a `PresentationModel` object has been defined, the `GenerateReport` function can be called to generate a Clinical Scenario Evaluation report.

 ## Initialization